-User AD attributes & Tokens
+User AD attributes & tokens

-CodeTwo Email Signatures for Office 365 allows you to add Active Directory attributes of your users to their email signatures.
-The program supports all the single-value attributes available in Office 365 (Azure AD) and Azure AD Graph API.
+CodeTwo Email Signatures 365 allows you to add Active Directory attributes of your users to their email signatures.
+The program supports all the single-value attributes available in Microsoft 365 (Azure AD) and Azure AD Graph API.
 Multivalue attributes are not supported (learn more).

-By default, the most common attributes related to message sender and message properties are available in the signature template editor.
-Custom attributes may require additional configuration to be accessible, as described later in this article.
+By default, the most common attributes related to message sender and message properties are available in the signature template editor (Fig. 1.).
+Additional attributes (such as extension attributes or user-defined attributes) may require further configuration to be accessible, as described later in this article.

 Your credentials are completely safe as they are passed directly and only to Microsoft servers, which is ensured by the Azure's OAuth 2.0 authorization.
 CodeTwo does not store, copy or have access to your global admin credentials.

 Access tokens are set to not expire, but there are some exceptions.
 Tokens can expire if you change: